 Battery life takes a considerable hit with Quad HD+ and 120Hz enabled

 Too large and heavy for some

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Update, April 2021: Samsung Galaxy S21 Ultra review, three months later
+Update, September 2021: Samsung Galaxy S21 Ultra review, long-term review

 The Galaxy S series has been a staple of the Android ecosystem for over a decade now, but the Ultra line has only been around for a year.
 The Galaxy S20 Ultra was poised as the best Samsung phone money could buy, with a gargantuan screen and the company's most versatile camera system ever — all at a record-high price of $1,400.

 This year's sequel brings the price back down to Earth while improving Samsung's Space Zoom technology and serves as a launching point for Qualcomm's new Snapdragon 888 platform in the U.S. It's a phone for enthusiasts and power users alike, correcting some of the shortcomings of its predecessor and bringing a lot of great new features to the mix — including one that may signal the end of another premium division of Samsung's lineup.